benwiz/blog/_posts/2018-12-21-how-to-install-openframeworks.md

 - Clone openFrameworks from its GitHup repo
 - Download and extract _projectGenerator_ from the official release
+- Test openFrameworks to make sure it works

 ## Step 1: Install Dependencies - Xcode, command line tools, and wget